At duplicate bridge (where every table plays the same deals), every deal is scored separately and no part scores are carried forward.

 Trick values double in doubled contracts and are doubled again for redoubled contracts.

-- If we bid 4 and make it when we are not vulnerable we score 420 (120 for the contract and 300 for the game).
+- If we bid 4 in a major suit and make it when we are not vulnerable we score 420 (120 for the contract and 300 for the game).

-- If we bid 4 and make it when we are vulnerable we score 620 (120 for the contract plus 500 for the game).
+- If we bid 4 in a major suit and make it when we are vulnerable we score 620 (120 for the contract plus 500 for the game).

 Whenever one side scores a slam, or a game, or a partscore, the side collects, in addition to the trick score, an immediate bonus.
 For instance:

 - For making a vulnerable grand slam 1,500

 - For making a non-vulnerable grand slam 1,000

 - For making a vulnerable small slam 750

 - For making a non-vulnerable small slam 500

 - For making a non-vulnerable game 300